 What COVID safety precautions are being taken?

-3. Seat “pods” distanced in family groups of four, that are wiped down between performances.
+3. Seat “pods” distanced in family groups of four.

 5. As always, please stay home if you are sick or have been exposed.

 What is the difference between dress rehearsal and stage rehearsal, and will there be a stage rehearsal this year?
 As usual, we will be having IN-STUDIO DRESS REHEARSAL the week of June 7-11 DURING REGULAR CLASS TIME at the dance studio location where you normally take class.
 Have your student come dressed in their costume that week (and bring all others they have for that specific class time).
 The classroom mirrors will be covered during this week as well so that students can get used to dancing without seeing themselves, and as they will for an audience.
 You do not need to worry about any specific hair or makeup for in-class dress rehearsal, we just need to make sure there aren’t any costume problems or malfunctions while dancing.

 We WILL NOT be having a STAGE REHEARSAL at the venue this year because of the way that shows are split up much smaller by class.
 While the shows will still be of professional quality and a very special event, they are much more relaxed than in a theatre and there is no need for that extra practice.
 This helps cut down on the amount of time spent at the venue since we are already there a full week for shows this year.